Jyan94/gp/libs/cassandra/contestB/README.md

       for example the 0th element athlete corresponds to the 0th element wager and 0th element prediction

-      the same index strategy applies to gameCOntestId */
+      the same index strategy applies to gameContestId */
     athletes: list (index is athleteContestId) of stringified athlete object:
     {